mehdimerbah/WES/README.md

 **Trimmomatic Options and Arguments**
 In running `trimmomatic` I used mainly 2 trimming options:
 `ILLUMINACLIP`: This is to trim the adapter sequences given the TruSeq3 adapter fasta file.
 This in itself specifies the following column sperated arguments:
-- `fasatAdapters`: The fasta file with adapters
+- `fastaAdapters`: The fasta file with adapters
-- `seedMismatches`:
+- `seedMismatches`: Looking for matches to the adapter sequence and allowing only 2 mismatches in the seed.
-- `palindromeClipThreshold`:
+- `palindromeClipThreshold`: threshold score for alignment of palindromic matches to adapter sequences.
+I picked 30 as recommended by Trimmomatic docs.
-- `simpleClipThreshold`:
+- `simpleClipThreshold`: threshold for simple matching. usually between 7 and 15 are recommended so I took 10 as an average.

-`MINELN`: a minimum read length of 50 for all the reads after trimming.
+`MINELN`: a minimum read length of 36 for all the reads after trimming.
+I chose to stick with 36 as a baseline minimum length so as not to eliminate possibly good reads.

 ### Read Mapping to Reference Chromosome
 We now can safely map our reads back into a reference genome, in our case we will b using Chromosome 7 of hg38.
 The chromosome fasta files had been concatinated.